Dashboard Controls

 Query Performance Metrics

-Query Average Time
+Query AVG Time

 This widget shows the average query execution time across all database instances over the selected time range.
 It provides a quick snapshot of overall query performance.
 What to look for:- Sudden increases in average time may indicate performance degradation